Alfa Romeo Giulia (2015): Giulia, Super, and Speciale

+Sprint

+The Giulia Sprint is positioned above the base and Super model grades, but below the Ti and Veloce.
+In Europe, the early Giulia Sprint was powered by either the base 2.0 gasoline engine, or 180 PS 2.2-litre diesel engine.
+For 2020, the Sprint got the updated diesel engine with 190 PS.
+In North America, the Giulia Sprint was new for 2021 model year.
+It is the entry-level model although motored by the same engine as the Veloce.
+The diesel-powered Sprint was never offered in North America.

-Veloce and Veloce Ti
+Ti and Veloce

 The Giulia Veloce was presented at the 2016 Paris International Motor Show held in October.
 The Veloce offers the choice of two engines: the 2.0-litre turbo petrol and the 2.2-litre diesel inline-4 engines, both equipped with an 8-speed automatic transmission and Alfa Q4 all-wheel drive system (rear-wheel-drive in the UK).

 The Veloce has specific bumpers and a glossy black door trim; it has also various performance components like special rear extractor with double exhaust pipes and optional 5-spoke 19-inch alloy wheels (the 19-inch option is not available in the UK).
 On the interior, it has black, red or tan leather sport seats and a sports steering wheel with a suede grip, aluminium inserts on the dashboard, central tunnel, door panels and Xenon headlights.